 The anisotropy coefficient values in this study ranged from 1.03 to 3.06, with a mean value of 1.47, closely aligning with findings by (Omali, 2014) and (Olatunji et al., 2020) in proximal areas.
 A few anomalously high values at VES locations VES 29 (11.53), VES 20 (8.93), and VES 18 (7.05) were observed.
 These were due to very thin aquifer overburden, anomalously high T values or anomalously low S values leading to the ratio (ρt) to (ρl) 2-3 orders higher than the mean.

-Coefficients exceeding 1.5 are generally considered high and within the study area, elevated values predominantly occur in the northern, northeastern, southeastern and southwestern regions (Fig. 9).
+Coefficients exceeding 1.5 are generally considered high and within the study area, elevated values predominantly occur in the northern, northeastern, southeastern and southwestern regions (Figure 9).
 This trend may be attributed to anisotropic flow influenced by sediment characteristics and the pressure of overlying materials, which create flow channels parallel to bedding planes or weak bedding planes, laminations and fracturing within the meta-sedimentary rocks.
 The coefficient of anisotropy can also indicate lithological interfaces that act as weak zones for fluid migration, influencing directional porosity and permeability.
 Lower values in the central and southwestern regions may suggest isotropic flow, where permeability remains uniform across all directions.

 In comparison with similar geological settings, the anisotropy coefficients in this study exhibited significant variability.
 However, result from the basement complex region aligns well with previous research.
 For instance, in southwestern Nigeria, the anisotropy coefficients of igneous and metamorphic basement rocks ranged from approximately 1.56 to 2.12 (Olorunfemi et al., 1991), consistent with our findings (λ = 1.03 – 3.06).
 Subsequent studies by (Olajide et al., 2022; (λ = 1.0 – 3.0) and (Olatunji et al, 2020; (λ = 1.04 - 3.80)) further corroborated these values, reporting comparable values or slightly higher values than reported by (Olorunfemi et al., 1991).